How to Install Debian 12 on VMware Workstation 17

 Step 18

-Finally, enable the 3D Graphics (Accelerate 3D Graphics) option in the Display device settings and configure the video memory to a size that your host can support.
+Finally, you need to configure the Display virtual hardware to 3D Graphics (Accelerate 3D Graphics).
+Plus, make the video memory to a size that your host can support.

 Enabling 3D Graphics Acceleration